simonesan-afk/CV-Praetorian-Guard/README.md

 You can find the content here on this page.
 It is a text: PRAETOR v7.1.

 🤖 **Initialize the AI**
-Paste the text into a new chat session with your preferred LLM (ChatGPT, Claude, Grock, Gemini, DeepSeek, etc.).
+Paste the text into a new chat session with your preferred LLM (ChatGPT, Claude, Grok, Gemini, DeepSeek, etc.).

 🤝 **Wait for the Handshake**
 The system will reply with: